Q2 2026 Global Prime Office Rent Tracker

 Europe

-CBRE's prime office rent index for Europe increased by 6.7% year-over-year, a trend fueled by continued demand for the limited amount of prime office space.
-Prime rents increased year-over-year in 24 of the 32 European markets tracked by CBRE.
+CBRE's European prime office rent index rose 5.8% year-over-year, driven by sustained demand and limited new supply.
+Prime rents increased year-over-year in 21 of the 30 European markets tracked by CBRE.

-Office construction completions fell by 27% year-over-year to a historic low, while net absorption totaled 237,373 sq. ft.
-Occupiers continued to favor central business district locations over outer city and suburban areas as part of talent attraction and retention strategies.
+Office construction completions fell 0.7% year-over-year but rose by 19.4% quarter-over-quarter to 9.2 million sq. ft., 23.5% below the 10-year quarterly average.
+Net absorption rose by 43% year-over-year in Q2 to 4.2 million sq. ft.
+Occupiers continued to favor central business district locations over outer city and suburban areas, prioritizing talent attraction and retention.

 Asia-Pacific

-Asia-Pacific office occupier sentiment remained resilient in Q1 2026, with most markets not seeing any impact from the Middle East conflict.
-Seventeen of the region’s 25 major markets tracked by CBRE recorded year-over-year increases in prime rents.
+Occupier sentiment remained resilient in Q2 2026, with limited impact from the U.S./Iran conflict.
+Sixteen of the 25 major markets tracked by CBRE recorded year-over-year increases in prime asking rents.